 2. A development loan

-If you plan to purchase a second property in order to renovate it entirely before selling it for profit, a development loan could be a good option.
+If you plan to purchase a second property in order to renovate it entirely before selling it for profit, property development finance could be a good option.
 These loans are designed for people aiming to undertake extensive property development projects.
 You will need to present your plan to a lender, who will then release funds at various stages of the renovation process until it is complete.
 The loan period typically spans 12-18 months.
 The interest rates are relatively high since lenders are being asked to loan on the basis of your ability to succeed with your renovation project, rather than securing it against a project that already exists.
 Note that you will need to cover between 30% and 40% of the renovation costs from your own pocket.

 Is there a limit on the number of residential mortgages you can have?